arnaudroger/SimpleFlatMapper/README.md

 ### Performance

 Ibatis and hibernate have very expensive injection mechanism.
-On the hsqldb in mem for a medium size query it's a about 700% markup for both.
+On the hsqldb in memory the markup for a medium size query is [700%](#in-mem-hsqldb) for both.
 Sfm is as fast as it can using asm generation.
-Even if you don't use asm is still a lot faster.
+Even if you don't use asm it is still a lot faster.

 ### API intrusiveness

 Ibatis provide the same kind of functionality put it forces you to use it's query mechanism and mask the jdbc api.
-Sfm just focus on the mapping from a ResultSet.
+Sfm just focus on the mapping from a [ResultSet](#jdbcmapper).
 You can manage the query the way you want.
-You can use JdbcTemplate, even use it in an Hibernate session via the doWork method.
+You can use [JdbcTemplate](#jdbctemplate), even use it in an Hibernate session via the doWork method.

 Samples
 ========